Come to a comfortable seat.

 Arms will be above the blanket.

-So the head and your shoulders and arms are going to be on this unrolled part of your blanket.
+So the head and your shoulders and arms are gonna be on this unrolled part of your blanket.

 Maybe bring your elbows onto that rolled blanket.